Health Benefits of Bellydance

 core and posture will gradually improve under the guidance of a

 conscientious teacher.
-As an added benefit, bellydance greatly
+As an added benefit, Mideastern Dance greatly

 strengthens the abdominal and corset muscles, which frequently